FAQ & Troubleshooting

 Check the following:

-• You have an active Claude Pro or Team subscription
+• You have an active Claude Pro, Max, or Team subscription (Free plans don't expose a usage endpoint)

 • Claude Code is installed and you've signed in (claude /login in your terminal)